RobertPincus/i3rc-monte-carlo-model/Readme.txt

 by commenting out the approriate subroutines in Code/userInterface_Unix.f95 before compiling.

-Once make.common has been edited, type "./Build" in the top level directory.
+Edit the Makefile in the root directory to reflect your compiler choices and type "./Build" in the top level directory.
 This will build everything in all the subdirectories in the proper order.
-Note that the directories must be built in order (Code/, Integrators/, Example-Drivers/;
-Tools/ must be built after Code/) because the dependencies are set in the directories themselves.
+Note that the directories must be built in order (Code/, Integrators/, Example-Drivers/; Tools/ must be built after Code/) because the dependencies are set in the directories themselves.

 The subdirectory Tools/ contains general purpose programs to build "domain" files that describe the 3D distribution of optical properties within a domain.